 Noise Management

-• Noise in the workplace can also be a “nuisance” leading to productivity loss, increased stress and anxiety and so staff dissatisfaction with their environment.
+• Noise in the workplace can lead to productivity loss, increased stress and anxiety and so staff dissatisfaction with their environment.

 Typically, this will comprise a formal noise risk assessment and considers the exposure averaged over a working day or week and the maximum noise employees are exposed to in a working day, against set exposure/peak pressure values.